News & Resources

 Find out what your car is worth first

-Whether or not diminished value is a “direct loss” continues to be debated in and out of the courts in Canada, but historically, insurance companies here have had a tendency to settle out of court when these cases do come up.
+Whether or not diminished value is a “direct loss” continues to be debated in and out of the courts in Canada, but historically, insurance companies have a tendency to settle out of court when these cases do come up.

 Gail Balfour